 Battle of Passchendaele.
 For this he was awarded the Order Pour le Mérite (the Blue Max).
 He was also promoted Lieutenant-General in January, 1918.

 In September 1918 he was placed in command of the XXXVIII Reserve Corps a post which he seems to have held until the end of the war.
-He seems to have left the army in May of
+He appears to have left the army in May of

 1919 and settled in Baden-Baden.
 He died on 6 May, 1928 in Baden-Baden.